Getting Started

 1. Navigate to the Endpoints dashboard.

 2. Click on the remote desktop icon next to an endpoint you want to connect to.
-Alternatively, click the icon in the Actions column and select Remote Desktop.
-For your convenience, you’ll see the last logged in user.
+Alternatively, select Remote Desktop from the Actions.

 Endpoints view